TomFrost/Squiss/README.md

 ### queueEmpty
 Emitted when Squiss asks SQS for new messages, and doesn't get any.

+### aborted
+Emitted after a hard stop() if a request for new messages was already in progress.

 ### maxInFlight
 Emitted when Squiss has hit the maxInFlight cap.
 At this point, Squiss won't retrieve any more messages until at least `opts.receiveBatchSize` in-flight messages have been deleted.